-In this final instalment on quantitative techniques, MarketFox columnist Daniel Grioli looks at the influence of investors’ time horizon on the usefulness of quantitative techniques.
+In this final instalment on quants, MarketFox columnist Daniel Grioli looks at the influence of investors’ time horizon on the usefulness of quantitative techniques.

 I’ve received several comments from readers defending the usefulness of quantitative techniques.
 They are definitely useful and they have been widely adopted.
 Which is why its important to understand their limits.

 Understanding their limits only improves their utility.
 For example, imagine that you’re at the hardware store to buy a blade for a circular saw.
 There are many different kinds of blades on display.
 Some blades are designed to work at higher speed and some are suitable only for softer materials.
 Other blades have more teeth and are suitable for finer work.

 Imagine if there were no labels or packaging explaining what each blade was designed for and how to use it safely.
 Not only would it make using a circular saw harder, it would also make it much more dangerous.

 In a similar way, my objective is not to argue that quantitative techniques are bad or wrong, but rather to make them easier and safer to use by considering their limitations.